armory/docs/content/en/borealis/architecture-borealis.md

 INSERT BOREALIS diagram.
 Same as Aurora minus Argo squid

-You connect your Kubernetes clusters to Armory Cloud by installing the RNA on each target cluster.
+You connect your Kubernetes clusters to Armory's hosted services by installing the RNA on each target cluster.
 The agent establishes a bidirectional link with Armory Hub.
 Armory Hub uses this link to route communication from services within Armory Cloud to the agent in your Kubernetes cluster.
 The agent enables Armory Cloud to act as a control plane for your infrastructure.

 {{% /tab %}}
 {{< /tabs >}}